bbauska/CSS-Notes4Pros/README.md

 > scroll The background scrolls along with the element.
 This is default.
 > fixed The background is fixed with regard to the viewport. local The
-> background scrolls along with the element\'s contents. initial Sets
+> background scrolls along with the element&apos;s contents. initial Sets
 > this property to its default value. inherit Inherits this property
 > from its parent element.
 >